 Sheila brings a strong background in continuing education and training, as well as skills gained through directing a foundation, serving as managing editor for medical education textbooks and multi-media materials, as well as a meeting planner and exhibit manager for large conventions.
 She enjoys coordinating details, connecting with the public and organizing and marketing events.
 Sheila has a Bachelor’s degree in Business Education and a Master’s degree in Adult Education.

 “I’ve learned a lot working within the system of allopathic medicine, but have always had a strong desire to be part of the new paradigm of healthcare that includes healing modalities for the physical, emotional, energetic and spiritual bodies.
 I am grateful for this opportunity to serve in the Forest, immersed in a community dedicated to shared values regarding interfaith spirituality.
 I look forward to making your stay a comfortable one.”

 Sister Maryann Greenwald, SSND

 S. Maryann is a member of the School Sisters of Notre Dame, an international Catholic religious community.
-Her background includes being an elementary school teacher and principal, a pastoral associate in several parishes, ministering to the elderly, and a child advocate for children and their mothers who experienced sexual and domestic abuse.
-She has experience and training in spiritual direction and retreat work.
-Most recently she finished the CPE (Clinical Pastoral Education) residency in preparation to become a hospital chaplain.
+Her background includes being an elementary school teacher and principal, a pastoral associate in several parishes, ministering to the elderly, being a child advocate for children and their mothers who experienced sexual and domestic abuse.
+She also has experience and training in spiritual direction and retreat work and is a CPE (Clinical Pastoral Education) trained chaplain.
 For the last couple of years she ministered as a hospital chaplain at St. John Medical Center in Tulsa.
 Her experience includes ministering to people from a variety of faith traditions, both Christian and non-Christian.